Resort Ranking – The Fantawilds (2025)

 #4 Hals-über-Kopf – Erlebnispark Tripsdrill (Germany)

 The dawn of the Vekoma Suspended Thrill Coaster conjured up many dreams of a world entering a new age, one in which we no longer had to live in fear of their dreaded Suspended Looping Coaster.
-This first example wasn’t quite pitched at the same level of extremity however and seems more suited to bridge the gap between their increasingly popular family model.
-The lap bars are highly welcome of course and it has some decently forceful moments, though the inverion sequence is rather repetitive and struggles to let the ride break away from that meandering feeling.
+This first example wasn’t quite pitched at the same level of extremity however and seems more suited to bridge the gap between their increasingly popular family model and infamous classic death machine.
+The lap bars are highly welcome of course and it has some decently forceful moments, though the inversion sequence is rather repetitive and struggles to let the ride break away from that meandering feeling.

 #3 Vertika – La Récré des 3 Curés (France)